oldtrinket/pdfsummarizer/README.md

-<h2>PDF Summarizer</h2>
+<h2>PDF Summarize</h2>

-PDF Summarizer is a simple Python application that summarizes the contents of a single PDF file using OpenAI's language model API.
+PDF Summarize is a simple Python application that summarizes the contents of a single PDF file using OpenAI's language model API.
 If you want to summarize multiple PDF files, you will need to run the app for each file separately.The app has a graphical user interface built with PyQt5, which allows the user to select a PDF file, and then displays a summary of the contents in a text edit widget.

 <h2>Requirements</h2>